Adding filters

 Steps:

-2. Select a filter source that you want to make available to your customers.
+2. Click the Source field, and then select a filter source that you want to make available to your customers.

 3. Choose the behavior to apply to the filter values inside the Logic section.